farhantamzid/shastho/memory-bank/activeContext.md

 ## Current Phase

 We are in the implementation phase.
 The PRD has been analyzed, initial tasks have been generated, the frontend design system has been completed, and the basic project structure is now set up.
-The key focus now is implementing the database schema design.
+The key focus has been implementing the user authentication system and improving UI components.

 ## Most Recent Decisions